singlequote/Laravel-datatables/README.md

 This repo contains a Datatable that can render a filterable and sortable table.
 It aims to be very lightweight and easy to use.
 It has support for retrieving data asynchronously, pagination, permission check, role check, laravel policies and recursive searching in relations.

 ## Note
 Users who want to use the older version of this package, go to the [early version repo](https://github.com/ACFBentveld/Laravel-datatables).
-The ACFBentveld group is transferred to a new group called SingleQuote.
+The ACFBentveld group has transferred to a new group called SingleQuote.

 ## Installation

-> The package is tested on laravel 5, 6 and 7
+> The package is tested on laravel 5.8.*, 6.* and 7.*

 You can install the package via composer:
 ```bash
 composer require singlequote/laravel-datatables
 ```

+## Let's start
+We wanted our code as clean as possible and use the same code more than once.

+[See the Quick start docs here](https://singlequote.github.io/Laravel-datatables/)

 ## Whats new
 * You can use filters to add directly to your tableModel.
 Check it out [here](https://singlequote.github.io/Laravel-datatables/filters)
 * Column search fields.
 This makes it easy to search on a single column.
 Check it out here [here](https://singlequote.github.io/Laravel-datatables/table-models)

-## Let's start
-We wanted our code as clean as possible and use the same code more than once.

-[See the Quick start docs here](https://singlequote.github.io/Laravel-datatables/)

 ### Changelog